PaperMC/velocitypowered.com/docs/deployment/security.md

 It is vital that you secure your backend servers.
-As part of setting up Velocity, you will put your server into offline mode, which means in theory, someone could impersonate any server on your server.
-This is extremely dangerous, and it is important to make sure only the proxy can connect to the server.
+As part of setting up Velocity, you will put your server into offline mode, which means in theory, someone could impersonate any player on your server.
+This is extremely dangerous, so it is important to make sure only the proxy can connect to your servers.

 This guide will explore the various options for securing your backend servers so only your proxy can connect to them.
+Note that this is an _exploration_ of options, aiming to review the various options and give you advantages and disadvantages to them so you can make an informed decision.

 This list is not in any particular order, and almost all of these methods can be combined as needed.